jeremytammik/tbc/a/2007_sys_fam_py_section.md

 **Answer:** To answer that, you can try to cast it to a `FamilySymbol`.
 If that fails, it refers to a system family.
-If it succeeds, you can read he `Family` property, which is a `Family` object that you can interrogate further for in-place, editability, etc.
+If it succeeds, you can read the `Family` property, which is a `Family` object that you can interrogate further for in-place, editability, etc.

 Thank you for that, Jacob and Ivan.